Industrial Accidents and Major Fires

 better prepared?

-WLRF partners work with COMAH site operators regularly to develop plans on how they will help residents and businesses in the event of an incident.
+WRF partners work with COMAH site operators regularly to develop plans on how they will help residents and businesses in the event of an incident.

 Who is responsible for managing